-Access to region by automobile is possible via Interstates 80, 90 and 25, and various state highways and county roads.
+Access to northwest Nebraska by automobile is possible from Interstates 80, 90, and 25, by way of various connecting state highways and county roads.

-Visitors traveling east-west on U.S. Highway 26, turn North on State Highway 29 at Mitchell, Nebraska.
-The park is 34 miles from Mitchell.
-Turn east on River Road (paved) and follow the National Park Service signs for three miles to reach the monument's visitor center and museum.
+If traveling east or west on U.S. Highway 26, turn north on State Highway 29 in Mitchell, Nebraska.
+Thirty-four (34) miles north of Mitchell, turn east on River Road (it's paved) and follow the National Park Service signs for three miles to reach the monument's visitor center and museum.

-Visitors traveling on U.S. Highway 20, turn South on State Highway 29 at Harrison, Nebraska.
-The park is 22 miles from Harrison.
-Turn east on River Road (paved) and follow the National Park Service signs for three miles to reach the monument's visitor center and museum.
+If traveling east or west on U.S. Highway 20, turn south on State Highway 29 in Harrison, Nebraska.
+Twenty-two (22) miles south of Harrison, turn east on River Road (it's paved) and follow the National Park Service signs for three miles to reach the monument's visitor center and museum.

-Aside from River Road and the designated parking areas, visitors are not allowed to drive vehicles within the park boundaries.
-Vehicles driven by staff, adjacent landowners, and other individuals performing official business are allowed to drive inside the park on non-developed roads.
+Aside from on River Road and in the designated parking areas within the monument's boundaries, visitors are prohibited from driving vehicles.
+Only vehicles operated by NPS staff, adjacent landowners, and other individuals performing official business are permitted to use the monument's non-developed roads.

 The nearest airline service Agate Fossil Beds National Monument is available through Western Nebraska Regional Airport in Scottsbluff, Nebraska, which is approximately 50 miles south southeast of the park.